sunfishcode/mustang/README.md

 write a new `origin::rust` implementation to handle the OS's convention for arguments, environment variables, and initialization functions.

-## Using mustang non-mustang programs
+## Using mustang in non-mustang programs

 In non-`*-mustang-*` targets, importing this crate and using the `mustang::can_run_this!()` macro has no effect, does not depend on nightly